zzhikai/tp/docs/DeveloperGuide.md

 5. The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` if the keywords are not empty.

-6. The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in LinkedOUT.
+6. The predicate is then passed into `Model#updateDefaultApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in LinkedOUT.

 The following sequence diagram shows how the search operation works: